hdShang/arxiv-daily/docs/cs-CV/2025-05-27/papers/250521795v2-sansa-unleashing-the-hidden-semantics-in-sam2-for-few-shot-segmentat.md

 ---
 layout: default
-title: SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation
+title: "SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation"
 ---

 # SANSA: Unleashing the Hidden Semantics in SAM2 for Few-Shot Segmentation